Insights Library

 Small sessions.
 Consistent rhythm.
 Durable memory.

-4 min read2026-01-12
+5 min read2026-01-12

-What consistency looks like in practice
+What consistent practice looks like

 The quiet middle is where growth happens